olcf/olcf-user-docs/systems/summit_user_guide.rst

 individual login sessions.
 All user processes on a node are contained within a single cgroup and share the cgroup's limits.

-If a process from any of a user’s login sessions reaches 4-hours of CPU-time, all login sessions will be limited to **.5 hardware-thread**.
-To reset the cgroup limits on a node to default once the 4-hour CPU-time reduction has been reached, kill the offending process and start a new login session to the node.
+If a process from any of a user’s login sessions reaches 4 hours of CPU-time, all login sessions will be limited to **.5 hardware-thread**.
+After 8 hours of CPU-time, the process is automatically killed.
+To reset the cgroup limits on a node to default once the 4 hour CPU-time reduction has been reached, kill the offending process and start a new login session to the node.

     .. note:: Login node limits are set per user and not per individual login session.
 All user processes on a node are contained within a single cgroup